Sapphire Princess: Whale strikes

-Drownings

-In 2014, a 29-year old woman drowned in a pool aboard.

-In 2015, another passenger also drowned in the Neptune pool aboard.

 2020 COVID-19 Pandemic

 In 2020, the Sapphire Princess was anchored in the Manila Bay Anchorage after returning hundreds of cruise ship employees to the Philippines after the COVID-19 pandemic resulted in the shutdown of the cruise vacation industry.

 “Wilderness Discoverer” expedition Ship rescue operation in Glacier Bay

 On June 5, 2023, while en route to Glacier Bay, the Sapphire Princess received a signal of distress coming from a nearby Wilderness Discoverer.
 The latter had experienced a fire in the engine room and was drifting.
 The rescue operation took place with the help of the Coast Guard and led 51 of the passengers and 16 crew members to safety.